AuburnSounds/wren-port/README.md

 `System.isDebugBuild` allows to know if the -debug flag was used to build Wren, in case you want to disable some sort of live-scripting at release.

+### Float literal terminal character

+`1.0f`, `2L` and `2.0F` are valid Wren double literals in this fork.
+This helps sharing bits of code between D and Wren.

 ### `$` operator